 Slater described his experience at the resort as the most profound of his life, characterising it as a “miracle of thought".
 I only heard about it today, in a piece written by Surf Europe contributor Ben Mondy and published on the WSL website.
 The article’s called “What Will Kelly Do Next?"
 It’s a familiar question but a good one, and naturally Mondy makes a decent fist of it, suggesting a range of possibilities that includes a 12th world title, victory at the forthcoming Surf Ranch Open, and a berth in the WSL commentary booth.

 Part of me thinks that whatever Slater does next he’ll be fine.
-He's set for life: he has his own eponymous pool, and on good days can see his reflection in it.
-Whilst getting barrelled.
+He's set for life: he has his own eponymous pool, and on good days can even see his reflection in it, like Narcissus but more barrelled.
 It’s literally made for him.
 But another part of me worries for him, and the question has taken on a renewed urgency in the light of recent weeks.

 I’m talking, of course, about the retirement of Phil “The Power" Taylor.
 Two Mondays ago, Taylor stepped up to the oche for the last time in a professional capacity, to play Rob Cross in the final of the PDC World Darts Championship.
 Taylor, aged 57 and going for his 17th world title, lost 7-2.
 And now he has hung up his tungstens.